 - 10. Access to food.
-The average-prevalence of undernourishment from 2004 to 2006 during the period 2019-2021 was 35.7 percent in Fiji, 12.54.4 percent in Samoa, 18.1 percent in the Solomon Islands, 6.9 percent in Vanuatu and 3.411.9 percent in Samoa; for the threeVanuatu, all of which represent increases from ten years from 2019 to 2021 those figures increased to 5.7 percent, 18.1 percent, 11.9 percent and 4.4 percent, respectively.prior.
-The prevalence of undernourishment decreased in Kiribati over the same period (from 5.3 toand stands at 4.2 percent).19 The cost of a modelled healthy diet across the region increased by 3.6 percent from 2019 to 2020; this is the second-highest increase for any world region over this time period, although it should be noted that itthis figure does not take into account the emerging effects of the global food crisis on markets in the Pacific.20 - End malnutrition.
-In the PICTs for which data are available, stunting in children under 5 fell slightly between 20122015 and 2020, except in Samoa, where it increased from 5.8 to 6.8 percent, and in Vanuatu, where it increased from 27.39 to 28.7 percent.
+The prevalence of undernourishment during the period 2019-2021 was 5.7 percent in Fiji, 4.4 percent in Samoa, 18.1 percent in the Solomon Islands and 11.9 percent in Vanuatu, all of which represent increases from ten years prior.
+The prevalence of undernourishment decreased in Kiribati over the same period and stands at 4.2 percent.
+The cost of a modelled healthy diet across the region increased by 3.6 percent from 2019 to 2020; it should be noted that this figure does not take into account the emerging effects of the global food crisis on markets in the Pacific.
+20 - 11.
+End malnutrition.
+In the PICTs for which data are available, stunting in children under 5 fell slightly between 2015 and 2020 except in Samoa, where it increased from 5.8 to 6.8 percent, and in Vanuatu, where it increased from 27.9 to 28.7 percent.
 Stunting remains highest in the Marshall Islands (32.2 percent), Solomon Islands (29.3 percent), Vanuatu (28.7 percent), Nauru (15 percent) and Kiribati (14.9 percent).21 - 12.
 The prevalence of wasting in the region tends to be higher among children of mothers who received no formal education.
 All countries have achieved at least 75 percent progress in reducing the prevalence of wasting against the 2030 target.22 However, data are not available for all countries and are not disaggregated by gender.
-Wasting is highest in Solomon Islands, at 8.5 percent.23 - Anaemia prevalence in women of reproductive age went from 32.9 percent in 2012 to 33.9 percent in 2019, which suggests an increase in micronutrient deficiencies.
-The share of overweight children under 5 is also increasing (from 7.3 percent in 2012 to 8.0 percent
+Wasting is highest in Solomon Islands, at 8.5 percent.23 - 13.
+Anaemia prevalence in women of reproductive age went from 32.9 percent in 2012 to 33.9 percent in 2019, which suggests an increase in micronutrient deficiencies.
+The share of overweight children under 5 is also increasing (from 7.3 percent in 2012 to 8.0 percent in 2020), as is adult obesity (from 21.3 percent in 2012 to 23.6 percent in 2016).
+PICTs have some of the highest adult overweight and obesity rates in the world, pointing to a growing triple burden of malnutrition (undernutrition, overnutrition and micronutrient deficiency).
+Nutritious diets remain inaccessible for segments of the population in the region, depending on seasonality and the impact of shocks.
+Undernutrition and overnutrition, both associated

 19 Food and Agriculture Organization of the United Nations, International Fund for Agricultural Development, United Nations Children's Fund, WFP and World Health Organization.
-20222023.
-The State of Food Security and Nutrition in the World 2022.
-Repurposing food and agricultural policies to make healthy diets more affordable.
+2023.
 Asia and the Pacific Regional Overview of Food Security and Nutrition: Urban Food Security and Nutrition.
 Sex-disaggregated data are not available.